ayusudi/prosterio/README.md

    Extracts relevant information from PDF CVs and compiles it into a structured JSON format.
 [Implemented in extract_cv.py](./functions/extract_cv.py)

 2. Chunking:
    Breaks down extracted CV data into chunks and stores embeddings in Snowflake to enhance search and matching capabilities.
-   Chunking logic is implemented in [chunks.py](./functions/chunks.py).
+Implemented chunk with Langchain with Mistral from [extract_cv.py](./functions/extract_cv.py) to [chunks.py](./functions/chunks.py).

 3. Retrieval-Augmented Generation (RAG) Implementation:
    Provides accurate developer-project matches using RAG with Snowflake and the Mistral model.
 The first implementation with vector search but now is already **implemented cortex search**.